top of page

 Whose house was it taken in?

-Flipping through my grandmother’s photo album after she, the oldest surviving member of her generation, died I felt a tug in my heart.
-Would anyone be able to help me piece together the mystery men and women in her photo collection?
+Flipping through my grandmother's photo album after she, the oldest surviving member of her generation, died, I felt a tug in my heart.
+Can anyone help me piece together the mystery men and women in her photo collection?
 Perhaps my mother would remember the names of the unidentified people and places.

-Sadly, mother died as well and the unlabeled photos problem hit a heart-wrenching dead end.
-The opportunity to ask about her mother’s photo collection and her own was gone.
+Sadly, my mother died as well, and the unlabeled photo problem hit a heart-wrenching dead end.
+The opportunity to ask about her mother's photo collection and her own was gone.
 No one was left alive to tell me anything.

 DON’T WAIT until it’s too late to label those photos.